 Other eco-friendly features at the CDL Green Gallery @ SBG Heritage Museum include:

-Green walls - the east and west facade will be cladded with butterfly-attracting plant species to enrich biodiversity
+• Green walls.
+The east and west facades are clad with fauna-attracting plant species to enrich biodiversity.

-Green roof - selected drought resistant plant species will be incorporated to lower the Urban Heat Island effect around the building
+• Green roof.
+Selected drought-resistant plant species help to lower the Urban Heat Island effect around the building.